MSilambarasan/kata--b7e5ce90/README.md

 Step 3: Once the source is imported, From eclipse right click the project -> Run As -> maven clean

-Step 4: Right click the project -> Run As -> maven install (Junit test will be execute)
+Step 4: Right click the project -> Run As -> maven install (It will downloads all the dependences and will execute the junit test cases)

 Step 5: Right click the project -> Maven -> Update Project